Applied-Scientific-Research/Omega2D/README.md

 JSON reading and writing is thanks to [JSON for Modern C++](https://github.com/nlohmann/json) by [Niels Lohmann](http://nlohmann.me).
 XML output to VTK files is done using [tinyxml2](https://github.com/leethomason/tinyxml2) and [cppcodec](https://github.com/tplgy/cppcodec) for base64 encoding.
 And mathematical expression parsing came from [Lewis Van Winkle](https://codeplea.com/)'s [tinyexpr](https://github.com/codeplea/tinyexpr).

+Many thanks to NBL for valuable discussions of architecture and C++ syntax and idioms.